JHaydock-Pro/Harvard-Roehampton/README.md

 - [ ] Film online
 - [ ] Secondary Book Reference

+*Other citations may work perfectly but have not been tested*

+### Notes and Compromises
-*Note: currently using multiple authors for Website citation results in a comma appearing after the last author, this is proving difficult to resolve*
+- Currently using multiple authors for citation results in a comma appearing after the last author, this is proving difficult to resolve*
+- For book editions, the default `ed.` is used rather than the Roehampton `edn.`